jamesbrink/yeet/README.md

 feat: 🔧 Add user authentication to backend API

-- Added login/logout endpoints that even a toddler could understand
+- Added login/logout endpoints in auth.js that even a toddler could understand
-- Created JWT token generation that might actually be secure this time
+- Created JWT token generation in tokens.js that might actually be secure this time
-- Implemented password hashing because apparently "password123" isn't secure
+- Implemented password hashing in users.py because apparently "password123" isn't secure

 🚀 Yeeted your changes to the repo!
 🌐 Remote detected!
 Pushing changes...